 Tucked away in Alitak Bay and often overlooked, Akhiok is the most remote village on Kodiak Island.

 The Alutiiq community of 51 residents anchors the south end of Kodiak Island, 98 miles southwest of the city of Kodiak and is accessible via plane or boat.
 Originally called Kashukugniut and located at Humpy Cove, Akhiok was established as a sea otter hunting settlement by the Russians in the early 19th century and then moved to its present site in 1881.
 Commercial fishing and limited tourism are the basis of the village’s economy.
-Akhiok, like many small Alaska Native villages in Southwest Alaska, is a strong Orthodox faith-based community and many residents maintain a lifestyle based on hunting and fishing to this day.
+Akhiok, like many small Alaska Native villages in Southwest Alaska, is a strong Orthodox faith-based community and many residents maintain a lifestyle based on hunting and fishing.

 Things to do